kweharmony/kweharmony/README.md

 Just a developer who loves building stuff that actually works and looks good doing it.
 I'm all about creating practical solutions that make life easier - whether it's transcription tools, database systems, or just beautiful interfaces.

-When I'm not debugging at 3 AM, you'll find me vibing with code and experimenting with new tech.
-I believe good software should feel natural and effortless to use.

 <br/>

 <div align="center">